 When the suspense of the movie begins to build as the half-dressed girl walks towards the dark basement and you find yourself feeling scared, your dog can feel it too.
-While he may not be directly reacting to what's playing out on the TV, he is picking up on things like your body language, facial expression and even the way you smell.
+While they may not be directly reacting to what's playing out on the TV, they are picking up on things like your body language, facial expression, and even the way you smell.

 Your dog is your best friend, you two know each other better than anyone else and have a unique unspoken bond.
 It's no wonder a study by the University Lincoln and Sao Paulo concluded, "that dogs truly recognize emotions in humans."
 They did this by showing dogs pictures of various facial expressions and playing sounds of voices in different tones and they found that the dogs matched them correctly the majority of the time.

 When you combine your dog's noise phobia and the sense of fear they're picking up from you, it's only natural for them to have a tell-me-when-it's-over reaction.